githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/4-configure-github-copilot.md

-GitHub Copilot allows you to enable, configure, or disable GitHub Copilot in a supported IDE.
+GitHub Copilot generates new code in a probabilistic way.
+The models do not contain a database of code, and do not look up snippets.
+Programming Languages and Technology available in the Public code base all are supported, allowing you to enable, configure, or disable GitHub Copilot in a supported IDE.

 ## Configuring GitHub Copilot settings on GitHub.com